Cricket’s Shorthand Course

 Finish reading the entire book before writing words not taught, unless the book says otherwise.
 Later rules often contradict the general rules in early chapters.

-Your goal at this stage is to become familiar with the rules and the building blocks in a variety of settings.
-(Paraphrase of Leslie) Do not memorize the fine details of the rules.
+If you have enough reading material, then do not memorize the fine details of the rules.
 You will absorb them by reading.
-Leslie goes so far as to say that if teachers are asked about the details and reasons, they should ask the student to wait until the end of the course for an answer.
-(Leslie’s students had the luxury of plenty of reading material demonstrating each new rule.)
+Leslie goes so far as to say that if teachers are asked about the details and reasons, they should tell the student to wait until the end of the course for an answer.

 As you gain experience, look for letters that often occur together, and think of them as a single letter.
 Eg TR and SH.
-Do this for all words as needed.
-Eventually, only do it for words you struggle with or that demonstrate a new rule.

-Column Method to read for Difficult Words
+Column Method to Read Difficult Words

 Don’t worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.